-As you may have gathered, the estate has had a turbulent history.
+The estate has had a turbulent history.
 Over the past seven centuries it has been abandoned, pillaged and restored several times over.

-The glory days of the Monastery were during the sixteenth century when it led ten Benedictine monasteries enabling the monastery to build substantial wealth and power.
+The glory days of the monastery were during the sixteenth century when it led ten Benedictine monasteries enabling the monastery to build substantial wealth and power.
 At this time the imposing renaissance-style defense tower was built for protection from the Saracen pirates.
 Hundreds of similar towers were constructed along the Italian Riviera and Amalfi coast.

 During the eighteenth and nineteenth centuries the Monastery changed hands many times and underwent numerous transformations.
 In 1868 the Marquis Giacomo Durazzo purchased and restored the buildings and gardens.
 He then sold it to the Somascan Fathers so that it could be once again used by Monks.